luketjohnston/distance/readme.md

 One important characteristic of this environment is that it has many "dead ends" - for example, when the player jumps off a ledge, they are stuck in "dead end" until they hit the ground, die, and the game restarts.
-To replicate this scenario, the DETE is a simple 1d line of 10 states, where each action transitions the agent one state left, and when the agent reaches the last state, the environment is terminated.
+To replicate this scenario, the DETE is a simple 1d line of 10 states, where each action transitions the agent one state left, and when the agent takes any action from the last state, the environment is terminated.
 Hence, the distance function must learn maximal distances for any (state, goal) pairs where the goal happens before the state in this deterministic progression (the maximal distance is limited by the discount parameter, for the vanilla distance approach).